-Lottie Moon Christmas Offering (helps mission work overseas--international missions)
+Lottie Moon Christmas Offering in December (helps mission work overseas--international missions)

-Annie Armstrong Easter Offering (helps mission work within North America)
+Annie Armstrong Easter Offering starting a few weeks before Easter (helps mission work within North America)

-World Hunger Sunday (usually held in October, sponsored by the North American Mission Board for feeding the hungry in North America)
+World Hunger Sunday the second Sunday of October (sponsored by the North American Mission Board for feeding the hungry in North America)

 Although each of these has a designated time period when we collect, any offerings given during the year and designated towards a specific mission project are sent entirely towards that purpose.
 It is through these special offerings that the Southern Baptist mission programs operate, funding and supplying the needs of our missionaries wherever they might be.

 There is also a container in the lobby marked "Pennies for Mission Projects" where you can drop off loose change.
 The container will be embptied each time we are collecting for a major mission project and the money added to what has been collected through the tithing and offerings box.